puniverse/capsule-desktop/README.md

 ``` bash
 $> java -Dcapsule.log=verbose -jar capsule-desktop-0.1.jar my-capsule.jar my-capsule-arg1 ...
 ```

+It can be run both against plain (e.g. "fat") capsules and [Maven-based](https://github.com/puniverse/capsule-desktop) ones.

 The native application(s) will be built in the same directory as your capsule and the appropriate one for your system will be launched.